Summary Page: Climate Change: science, evidence, response

 Help someone to take action that could help reduce the effects of Climate Change

-Use a digital tool such as StoryMaps to create a mapping project that records your learning about Climate Change, share it, and enter it into the competition to win a USB Carbon Dioxide Air Quality Monitor for your school.
+Use a digital tool such as StoryMaps to create a mapping project that records your learning about Climate Change, share it, and enter it into the competition to win a Carbon Dioxide Air Quality Monitor for your school.

 Teachers, in relation to this field trip find out more from CORE Ten Trends.